JurgenDS/quizmaster/README.md

     See more for [comparison](docs/dev-environment/dev-env-comparison.md).

     > Apple Silicon / arm64 note: This repo includes a ready-to-use dev container for Apple Silicon.
 In VS Code/Cursor choose “Dev Containers: Reopen in Container” and select “QuizMaster (Apple Silicon / arm64 Dev Container)”.
 It will build/pull everything needed (Java 21, Node 22 + pnpm, PostgreSQL 16, Playwright deps) and start the DB automatically.
-No extra setup on your Mac is required.
+No extra setup on your Mac is required except having Docker Desktop installed.

 2. **Setup your IDE**